clbustos/buhos/docs/manual/en/01-search.md

 After you insert all searchs, you should press 'process' to create *records* and *references* for each search.
 Now, on each search, you should see how many *records* you just create.

-If you want to update an old search, our recommendation is create a new search with the updated search, and compare the records using XXXXXX.
+If you want to update an old search, our recommendation is create a new search with the updated search, and compare the records using 'Comparing records by search'.

 ## Records